 Total capsulectomy is recommended when there is a ruptured silicone gel implant or when implants are removed and replaced in the presence of a thick or pathologic capsule.
 The techniques to remove the implant and capsule strike a balance between safety and cosmesis.
-All experienced Plastic Surgeons have the skills to perform this procedure.
+Dr. Mosher and the other experienced Plastic Surgeons at YES Medspa and Cosmetic Surgery Centre have the skills to perform en bloc removal when indicated.

-En bloc is a surgical oncologic technique aimed at reducing the risk of local reoccurrence of malignancy for solid malignant tumours.
+En bloc is a surgical oncologic technique aimed at reducing the risk of local re-occurrence of malignancy for solid malignant tumours.
 For BIA-ALCL, the implant, the implant capsule and a layer of surrounding normal tissue is removed together.
-The technique requires long incisions and is associated with many more post-operative complications that implant removal with total capsulectomy.
+The technique requires long incisions, a longer surgical time and is associated with many more post-operative complications than implant removal with total capsulectomy.
 Common complications include hematoma, seroma, pain and cosmetic deformity.
 Rarely, there can occur injuries to the adjacent nerves, large blood vessels, heart and lungs.
+Some of these complications are life threatening.
 For BII, oncologic surgical techniques provide no proven benefit and have proven higher complication rates.
-For our patients, Dr. Mosher endeavours to remove all of the breast implant and all of the surrounding capsule without taking excessive risks of severe complications.
-En bloc removal can never be guaranteed and may actually unnecessarily dangerous to attempt.
+For our patients, Dr. Mosher endeavors to remove all of the breast implant and all of the surrounding capsule without taking excessive risks of severe complications.
+En bloc removal can never be guaranteed and may actually be unnecessarily dangerous to attempt.

 Are the implants and tissue removed tested for disease?